 ASTROSAT is India’s first dedicated multi wavelength space observatory.
 This scientific satellite mission endeavours for a more detailed understanding of our universe.
 One of the unique features of ASTROSAT mission is that enables the simultaneous multi-wavelength observations of various astronomical objects with a single satellite.

 ASTROSAT observes universe in the optical, Ultraviolet, low and high energy X-ray regions of the electromagnetic spectrum, whereas most other scientific satellites are capable of observing a narrow range of wavelength band.
 Multi-wavelength observations of ASTROSAT can be further extended with co-ordinated observations using other spacecraft and ground based observations.
-All major astronomy Institutions and some Universities in India arel participating in these observations.
+All major astronomy Institutions and some Universities in India are participating in these observations.

 ASTROSAT with a lift-off mass of about 1513 kg was launched into a 650 km orbit inclined at an angle of 6 deg to the equator by PSLV-C30.
 After injection into Orbit, the two solar panels of ASTROSAT were automatically deployed in quick succession.
 The spacecraft control centre at Mission Operations Complex (MOX) of ISRO Telemetry, Tracking and Command Network (ISTRAC) at Bangalore manages the satellite during its mission life.

 The science data gathered by five payloads of ASTROSAT are telemetered to the ground station at MOX.
 The data is then processed, archived and distributed by Indian Space Science Data Centre (ISSDC) located at Byalalu, near Bangalore.